Skip to Content

 Interstate Trucking Regulations

 Interstate trucking involves the transportation of goods across state lines.
 Due to the nature of these operations, the interstate commercial trucking industry is regulated by both federal and state laws.
-Understanding the nuances of interstate trucking regulations is essential when dealing with commercial truck accident cases that cross state borders.
+Federal claims typically involve violations of federal regulations, such as those set forth by the FMCSA.
+These claims may be appropriate if a violation of federal trucking regulations caused the accident.

 For example, if a truck driver exceeded the maximum allowable hours of service without taking the required rest breaks, it could be a violation of federal regulations.
 This violation may have contributed to driver fatigue, impairing their ability to safely operate the vehicle and increasing the likelihood of an accident.
 By establishing these violations, we can strengthen your case and help you pursue the compensation you deserve.